 Early Life and Education:

-Pierre-Simon Laplace entered Caen University when he was only 16 and he soon developed a strong interest in mathematics.
+Born on 23 March in 1749, Pierre-Simon Laplace entered Caen University when he was only 16 and he soon developed a strong interest in mathematics.
 When he was only 19, he moved to Paris, without finishing his degree, to work as a professor of mathematics at the École Militaire with the fellow mathematician Jean-le-Rond D’Alembert.
 Five years later, Laplace had already written 13 scientific papers regarding integral calculus, mechanics and physical astronomy, which gained him fame and acclaim all over France.

 Contributions and Achievements: